Skip to content

 coordinator

-is an artist and consultant.
+Sendy-Loo is an artist with a visual impairment and dyslexia.

 VICTOIRE Bajard